 |

-If you did not look close
+If you took an early morning stroll through the area and did not look close

 enough to see the signs that advertise